 Water heater enterprises were caught unprepared by the sudden outbreak of coronavirus, though the sluggish 2019 had prepared them for tough years ahead.
 As a category that needs home installation, the sector was hard hit by the outbreak in Q1 with market size suffering a big shrink.
 But as coronavirus get contained gradually within China, the sector is on the path of recovery.

 A big shrink in market size

-The gloomy market of 2019 triggered a price war among industry players, particularly those from the highly competitive electrical water heater sector where even the mainstream brands rolled out cheap models online to gain ground.
-This dealt a deadly blow to small and medium-size enterprises.
+The gloomy market of 2019 triggered a price war among industry players, particularly those from the highly competitive electric water heater sector where even the mainstream brands rolled out cheap models online to gain ground.
+This dealt a deadly blow to small and medium-sized enterprises.